Ty France Player Props: Mariners vs. Angels

 Ty France At The Plate

-- France leads Seattle in slugging percentage (.417) thanks to 24 extra-base hits.
+- France leads Seattle with an OBP of .342, plus a team-best slugging percentage of .417.

-- Among qualifying hitters in MLB play, he ranks 48th in batting average, 64th in on-base percentage, and 93rd in slugging.
+- He ranks 44th in batting average, 63rd in on base percentage, and 91st in slugging among qualified hitters in MLB action.

-- France is batting .381 during his last games and is on a four-game hitting streak.
+- France will look to extend his five-game hitting streak.
+He's batting .455 during his last outings.

-- In 6.7% of his games this season, he has gone deep, and 1.9% of his trips to the plate.
+- In 6.6% of his games this season, he has hit a long ball, and 1.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.